Christian Sam

-Christian C. Sam (born June 7, 1996) is an American football linebacker who is a free agent.
+Christian C. Sam (born June 7, 1996) is an American professional football linebacker.
 He played college football at Arizona State, in 2017 leading the Pac-12 with 127 tackles, while also leading the Pac-12 with 87 solo tackles (4th-most in the NCAA).
-He has been a member of the New England Patriots, Miami Dolphins, San Francisco 49ers, Detroit Lions, Tampa Bay Bandits, and New Orleans Breakers.
+He has been a member of the New England Patriots, Miami Dolphins, San Francisco 49ers, Detroit Lions, Tampa Bay Bandits, New Orleans Breakers, and Arlington Renegades.

-Early years
+Early life

 Sam is a native of Allen, Texas, a northern suburb of Dallas, and is of Nigerian descent.
 His father is Prince Christian Sam and his mother is Veronica, and he is the youngest of four children.
 His brother Prince played cornerback for the Bulldogs football team at Louisiana Tech.

-High school

-Sam attended Allen High School ('14) in Allen, Texas, where he played opposite high school quarterback Kyler Murray, and led the Allen Eagles football team to the Texas 5A Division I State Championships in 2012 and 2013.
+Sam attended Allen High School ('14) in Allen, Texas, where he played opposite quarterback Kyler Murray, and led the Allen Eagles football team to the Texas 5A Division I State Championships in 2012 and 2013.

 He was named the Defensive MVP of the 2013 Texas state championship game after tallying 5.5 tackles, a sack, and a forced fumble.
 That season he was also named 10-5A First Team All-District.
 Rivals.com rated him the No. 27 linebacker recruit in the nation, and almost every major recruiting service considered him a three-star recruit.

 College career

 Sam committed to play football for the Arizona State Sun Devils in August 2013.
-He chose the Sun Devils over nearly 20 other schools, incluidng Oklahoma, Baylor, and Texas Tech.
+He chose the Sun Devils over nearly 20 other schools, including Oklahoma, Baylor, and Texas Tech.
 The Sun Devils primarily used him as an inside linebacker, though he did also play snaps as an off-the-line outside linebacker and as an edge rusher.

 As a true freshman in 2014, Sam played in all 13 of Arizona State's games.
 He tallied 16 tackles, one interception, one sack, and one pass deflection.

-In 2015, as a sophomore, Sam became a full-time starter and once again appeared in all 13 of the team's games, posting 98 tackles (7th in the Pac-12; 6.5 for loss), including 68 solo tackles (5th in the Pac-12), one interception, three sacks, two pass deflections, and two forced fumbles (6th in the Pac-12).
+In 2015, as a sophomore, Sam became a full-time starter and once again appeared in all 13 of the team's games, posting 98 tackles (7th in the Pac-12 Conference; 6.5 for loss), including 68 solo tackles (5th in the Pac-12), one interception, three sacks, two pass deflections, and two forced fumbles (6th in the Pac-12).

 Sam suffered a season-ending high right ankle injury in Arizona State's first game of the 2016 season.
 He elected to take a medical redshirt.

 As a redshirt junior in 2017, Sam played in 12 games.
 He led the Pac-12 with 127 tackles, while also leading the Pac-12 with 87 solo tackles (4th-most in the NCAA).
 He also tallied one interception, 9.5 tackles for loss, three sacks, one pass deflection, and one forced fumble.
 He was named First Team All-League by the Associated Press, and Honorable Mention All-Pac-12.
+In four seasons at Arizona State, Sam made 240 total tackles, 17 tackles for loss, seven sacks, seven pass deflections, three interceptions and three forced fumbles in 40 games.

-After the season, he declared for the 2018 NFL Draft.
+After the season, he declared for the 2018 NFL draft.